ryu38/twitter-analysis/README.md

 # description
-Do regression analysis for number of followers and like of some tweets related to specific topics for acquiring popular tweets and make the list of them on website from the result.
+Do regression analysis for number of followers and favorites of some tweets related to specific topics for acquiring popular tweets and make the list of them on website from the result.
 Currently, the topic is Splatoon!

 ### buzzclip